luciaharley/London-Bike-ML/README.md

 3. run app
   `streamlit run app.py`

-Note -- the app will throw version errors if not using the latest version of scikit-learn (0.23.0).
+Note: app.py will throw errors if not using the latest version of scikit-learn (0.23.0).
 Using the ml environment will handle this, but if you get a "sklearn object does not have attribute xyz" error on prediction, check if your packages are updated.

+There is an "Add to Colab" button in the notebook for browsing convenience, but note that utils.py must also be added to Colab for imports to run.
+I recommend cloning the repository and opening the whole folder in Colab.

 This project is for MSDS699 - Machine Learning Laboratory, in partial fulfillment of the MS in Data Science degree at the University of San Francisco.